urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **i**
-  : one of the pair of values to compare
+  : one of the pair of values to compare the bits of

 - **j**
-  : one of the pair of values to compare
+  : one of the pair of values to compare the bits of

 If either **i** or **j** is a BOZ-literal-constant, it is ﬁrst converted as if by the intrinsic function **int**(3)  to type _integer_ with the